 - It offers protection in the event of a financial crisis.

-- As discussed this could be used for discharge of creditors and other liabilities but it can not be returned to the shareholders under any circumstances.
+- As discussed, this could be used for the discharge of creditors and other liabilities, but it can not be returned to the shareholders under any circumstances.
 We can say, shareholders have no control over it.

 - Such a capital ensures the value of assets is always more than the liabilities’ value.

 - A company can not give dividends or acquire/buyback capital shares as if doing so risks the legal capital.

 In the present environment, the LC concept has lost its relevance.
 Shareholders now see it as the blockage of their funds.
 The majority of share issue nowadays is at very less par value (such as $0.01) or no par value at all.
 In case there is no par value, and the laws also do not make it mandatory, then shareholders normally need to invest a set amount of legal capital.

 Also, a majority of common stocks nowadays do not offer dividends.
 However, the dividend is still common in the case of preference shares.
 So, for the purpose of preference dividend, companies need to declare the par value of the preference shares.
 Thus, in such a case, a company usually reports the par value of the preference shares as its legal capital.